agmanuelian/tokenprices/README.md

 ### main.tf
 This file contains the Terraform code that deploys the AWS infrastructure.
 It creates an API Gateway (REST API) and a Lambda function.
+This includes deploying the API gateway, linking it to the Lambda function so it triggers it when it's invoked, and uploads all the necessary files to the Lambda function.

 ### lambda_function.py
 This file contains the Python code for the Lambda function that retrieves the price of a cryptocurrency token.